-Day 2: After breakfast, it is time for your journey to the ruins and museums of the colonial city of Antigua Guatemala that combined with the cobbled streets and monasteries keep the stories and legends of those colonial times.
-In the afternoon, head to La Azotea Farm where you can see the famous Guatemalan coffee plants in their different stages of growth.
-Here you will also find the coffee museum and museum of Mayan music that includes a collection of Mayan Musical instruments, artifacts, costumes and naif paintings.
+Day 2: After breakfast explore the ruins and museums of the colonial city that, together with its atmospheric cobbled streets and monasteries, will immerse you straight away in the stories and legends of those times.
+In the afternoon, head to La Azotea farm where you can see the famously delicious Guatemalan coffee plants in their different stages of growth.
+Here you will also find a coffee museum and museum of Mayan music that includes a fascinating collection of Mayan musical instruments, artifacts, costumes and naif paintings.
 (B)

-Day 5: San Pedro Volcano has, hands down, the best view of Lake Atitlan and the surrounding volcanoes.
-The hike is a challenging 4,500 ft of elevation gain (1,400 meters aprox.) and takes about 5 hours round trip.
-The trail is steep with rest stations but the reward at the top is totally worth the effort.
-Apart form epic vies of Lake Atitlan you will be greeted by Toliman and Atitlan volcanoes and on a clear day both Acatenango and Fuego as well.
+Day 5: San Pedro Volcano has, hands down, the best view of Lake Atitlan and its neighbouring volcanoes.
+The hike to the top involves a challenging 4500ft of elevation gain (approximately 1400m) and takes about 5 hours round trip.
+The trail is steep, but has rest stations and the reward at the top is fully worth the effort.
+As well as epic vistas over Lake Atitlan you will be able to look down onto volcanoes Toliman and Atitlan and on a clear day, Acatenango and Fuego as well.
 (B)

-Day 6: Having experienced the lake from the top of a volcano its time to experience it from the water as you take a kayak out onto the calm waters with a specialist guide.
-In the afternoon you will head into the forest reserves covering the shores of the lake where you will undertake a zipl-line adventure against the backdrop of this stunning place.
+Day 6: Having enjoyed the lake from the top of a volcano it's time to experience it at water level, as you take a kayak out onto the calm waters with a specialist guide.
+In the afternoon you will head into the forest reserves that cover the shores of the lake to try a zipline adventure against the backdrop of this stunning place.
 (B)

-Day 8: Experience the wonders of Tikal.
-This is a magical archaeological site located inside the Mayan biosphere, and declared by UNESCO as a World Heritage Destination in 1979.
-Here you will find a place where nature and archaeology live side by side.
-You will see abundant wildlife and the Mayan forest surrounding every corner of Tikal and its temples, silent witnesses of the birth and splendor as well as of the collapse of one of the most important civilizations on the planet.
+Day 8: Experience the wonders of Tikal, a magical archaeological site inside the Mayan biosphere which was declared a UNESCO World Heritage Destination in 1979.
+Here you will find a place where nature and archaeology live side by side, with abundant wildlife and forest surrounding every corner of Tikal and its temples, silent witnesses of the birth, splendor and collapse of one of the most important civilisations on the planet.
 (B)

-Day 9: An early flight will take you to the 2nd largest barrier reef in the world.
-Belize’s reef islands are a place where incredible underwater life meets white sands and a culture so laid back it's almost horizontal.
+Day 9: From the dense green jungle to the crystal clear waters of the Caribbean...
+Today you leave the Ancient Mayan world on an early flight to the second largest barrier reef in the world.
+Belize’s reef islands are an incredible place, where warm waters teeming with underwater life meet white sands and a culture so laid back it's almost horizontal.
 (B)

-Day 14: It is time to say goodbye to this amazing part of the world as you are transferred to the international airport in time for your return flight home (B)
+Day 14: Sadly it’s time to say goodbye to this amazing part of the world as you are transferred to the international airport for your flight home.
+(B)

 Prices from: £2400 per person

-Services included: hotels on shared room basis, internal flights, meals, transfers and activities as mentioned, entry fees, English speaking guide.
+Services included: hotels on shared room basis, meals, transfers and activities as mentioned, internal flight, entry fees, English speaking guide, 24 hour assistance

 Note: stops can be extended, added or cut - just ask us!